nvcrash/autoSerie/README.md

 because objects will be written one by one

-#Future uses
+#Future features
-- pointers serialization through address translation (will be handled by sharing and updating memory chunks)
+- address translation within the same allocator (will be handled by sharing and updating memory chunks, contiguous chunk will be detected)
 - compression on numeric types
+- cache for data/requests